 Ingredients for zucchini and corn salad

-To make this summer zucchini salad, you’ll need just five ingredients (plus oil, salt and pepper)!
+To make this summer zucchini salad, you’ll need just five simple ingredients (plus oil, salt and pepper)!

 - Zucchini.
 For this salad, you’ll need 2-3 medium zucchini.